Homebrodot/platform-wiiu/README.md

 # Compiling

-I'm adding this here just so people don't ask about it.
-The SCons script to build the platform isn't done, nor will I worry about it until I have enough done to make it work trying to compile to see if it works.
+The SCons script to build the platform isn't done, so at this time, this cannot yet be (properly) compiled.

-If you have any questions, join [The Homebrodot Discord](https://discord.gg/mYzXDke5yv),[my Discord](https://discord.com/invite/Mu6YUEmerN) or make an issue here on GitHub.
+If you have any questions, join [The Homebrodot Discord](https://discord.gg/mYzXDke5yv), [c08o's Discord](https://discord.com/invite/Mu6YUEmerN) or make an issue here on GitHub.